Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values

 \subsection{Existing proposals and related literature}

-There is a long line of work that has considered the problem of combining multiple test statistics.
+There is a long line of work that has considered how to combine multiple test statistics.
 Most approaches either aim to control the type-I error under an arbitrary dependence of the test statistics, or make some specific assumptions about their dependence, such as a Gaussian copula.

 Most approaches of the first type consider aggregating p-values, i.e., when $T^{(1)}$ is marginally (super-)uniformly distributed under the null.
 Classical examples include Bonferroni correction, i.e., taking the minimum p-value and multiplying by the total number of p-values, and the average of the p-values multiplied by $2$ \citep{ruschendorf1982random,meng1994posterior}.
 Related results have been shown for quantiles \citep{meinshausen2009p,diciccio2020exact} and generalised means \citep{vovk2020combining}.
 Other aggregation rules include taking a weighted sum of Cauchy transformations \citep{liu2020cauchy}, those developed through concentration inequalities \citep{diciccio2020exact} and those involving converting p-values to the so-called e-values \citep{vovk2021values}, to name a few.